menu

 Real Estate

 The Astoria North neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 42,914 persons per square mile in the neighborhood, it is more packed with people than 98.1% of the nation's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Astoria North neighborhood is one of the most walkable neighborhoods in America.
-Astoria North is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Astoria North neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Astoria North is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Modes of Transportation